hanzz2007/interview/README.rst

 	There is a binary tree of size N. All nodes are numbered between 1-N(inclusive).
 	There is a N*N integer matrix Arr[N][N], all elements are initialized to zero.
 	So for all the nodes A and B, put Arr[A][B] = 1 if A is an ancestor of B (NOT just the immediate ancestor).

+18:
+	Size() function recursively calculates the size of a tree.write a function calculate the size of a tree